cairo-book/cairo-book/src/ch14-01-contract-storage.md

 ## Storing Custom Types

 The `Store` trait, defined in the `starknet::storage_access` module, is used to specify how a type should be stored in storage.
 In order for a type to be stored in storage, it must implement the `Store` trait.
-Most types from the core library, such as unsigned integers (`u8`, `u128`, `u256`...), `felt252`, `bool`, `ContractAddress`, etc. implement the `Store` trait and can thus be stored without further action.
+Most types from the core library, such as unsigned integers (`u8`, `u128`, `u256`...), `felt252`, `bool`, `ByteArray`, `ContractAddress`, etc. implement the `Store` trait and can thus be stored without further action.

 But what if you wanted to store a type that you defined yourself, such as an enum or a struct?
 In that case, you have to explicitly tell the compiler how to store this type.